 The accumulated amount currently billed to the account.

 Your account is identified by a unique 10-digit number assigned by Idaho Power.
 If you receive service at more than one address, you may have more than one account number.
 You’ll need this number when paying your bill or contacting Idaho Power.

 The Annual Power Cost Update (APCU) consists of two annual filings that become effective for our Oregon customers on June 1 each year.
-The combined effect of the two filings will adjust rates up or down based on net power supply expenses, including fuel costs, purchased power and sales for resale.
-The first component, the annual October Update, allows us to update base rates to reflect current power supply costs, assuming normal or average power generated by our hydroelectric plants.
+The combined effect of the two filings adjust rates up or down based on net power supply expenses, including fuel costs, purchased power and resale rates.
+The first component, the annual October Update, allows Idaho Power to update base rates to reflect current power supply costs, assuming normal or average power generated by our hydroelectric plants.
 The second component, the March Forecast, allows us to temporarily adjust rates for one year to reflect the anticipated actual costs of supplying power to our customers based on our cost forecast for the coming year.
 The APCU is identified on customers’ bills as Annual PCA.

-Compares the average daily electricity usage for the current month with the same month for the previous year.
+Compares average daily electricity usage for the past 13 months.

 The balance forward amount from your previous bill.
 It could be a a debit or credit on your bill.